42. The Travelers Return

 When they had put back on their leggings, Melpomaen offered to comb out and rebraid Haldir's hair.
 He fully intended to do so, and then let the caresses lead into lovemaking, but much to his dismay he found that despite his lover's closeness and his own longing, his body was not responding to his desires.
 He finished making the braid and let his hands fall, leaning his head forward to rest against Haldir's bare back, breathing in the scent of flesh which had never before failed to stir him.

 Haldir had enjoyed the feel of Melpomaen's hands stroking his hair, teasing out the tangles.
 He was sufficiently relaxed that it took him a few moments to realize the change.
-"What is the matter, meldanya
+"What is the matter, meldanya?" he asked.

 In response, Melpomaen merely wrapped his arms around Haldir's waist and pressed his forehead more firmly into Haldir's back, his eyes closed.